Quarterback kneel: Strategy

-A "fake kneel" is very rare, and would likely be considered extremely unsportsmanlike in the vast majority of situations where a kneel would be expected.
-In situations where kneeling would be useful, but where the team with the ball can also want to score or drive the ball forward.
-This might take place at the end of the first half with a team in the lead running the clock down before faking the kneel in an attempt to surprise the defense, or in a tied game at the end of regulation play.
-An example of this was in Super Bowl LI, with the game tied 28-28, on the final play of regulation, the New England Patriots ran a fake kneel where Tom Brady faked a run & pitch to his right, with Dion Lewis waiting a second before taking the ball & running to his left.
-While initially surprised, the Atlanta Falcons defence reacted on both sides of the field, shutting down the play with a nominal gain of 12 yards.
-At the end of the run Lewis stopped and attempted to shift inside, but aggravated a hamstring injury during the play and fell out of bounds without being touched.
-Coach Bill Belichick decided on the trick play because the team were too far away for a field goal, and the 75 yards distance for a hail mary was likely too far for Brady to reach the endzone.
+A "fake kneel" is very rare, and would likely be considered unsportsmanlike in most situations in which a kneel is to be expected.
+However there are situations where kneeling may be useful but it is still advantageous to score points.
+This might take place near the end of the first half running the clock down before faking the kneel in an attempt to surprise the defense, or in a tied game at the end of regulation.
+An example of this was in Super Bowl LI, with the game tied 28-28, on the final play of regulation, the New England Patriots ran a fake kneel in which Tom Brady faked a run and pitch to his right, with Dion Lewis waiting a second before taking the ball and running to his left.
+While initially surprised, the Atlanta Falcons defense shut down the play with a nominal gain of 12 yards.
+Coach Bill Belichick opted for the trick play because the team was too far away for a field goal, and the 75 yards distance for a Hail Mary was likely too far for Brady to reach the end zone.

 History

 Until the 1960s, keeping track of the official time in a gridiron football game was the responsibility of the referee.
 The stadium game time, if displayed at all, was unofficial and often done so with poor-quality analog scoreboard clocks utilizing clock-like dials that did not meet a universal league standard, requiring more effort to ascertain the exact time left.
-Moreover, many of the stadiums used at the time primarily hosted baseball, thus the scoreboards were optimized for a sport which did not even use a game clock, and were often in incongruent positions not easily visible to the players, with timing also done by portable devices rented by the teams that were not synchronized to the main board.
+Moreover, many of the stadiums used at the time primarily hosted baseball, thus the scoreboards were optimized for a sport which at the time did not even use a game clock (being decades before the advent of the pitch clock, at which point most multi-purpose stadiums had long been demolished), and were often in incongruent positions not easily visible to the players, with timing also done by portable devices rented by the teams that were not synchronized to the main board.

 Thus, it was not feasible for teams to engage in the sort of meticulous clock management that would eventually become commonplace in the modern era, since coaches and players had only a rough estimate of how much time remained after each play.
 The risk of miscalculating the amount of time remaining in a half or game was a strong deterrent against willfully foregoing the opportunity to advance the ball on each down.
 A play clock visible to all in the stadium was not instituted in the NFL until 1976, meaning the timing of a kneel could not be ascertained.